-Quality issues as a result of poor software development, legacy network environments, poor processes or vulnerability management can result in widespread equipment failure or be exploited by an attacker to gain control of network equipment.
+Quality issues because of poor software development, legacy network environments, poor processes or vulnerability management can result in widespread equipment failure or be exploited by an attacker to gain control of network equipment.
 It is thus important to improve security standards across the ICT sector inclusive of the end user of services.